Arnob-Xenon/Mi-A2-Stock-camera-for-Redmi-note-5-Note-5-Pro/README.md

 -Added Support to Android Pie 9.0 (PR1 tested)

--May be works with other GSI/sGSI
+- Works with other GSI/sGSI

 -AI switch removed(As it is not working)